-TENANT RIGHTS & RESPONSIBILITIES
+TENANT RIGHTS AND RESPONSIBILITIES

-Visitors & Overnight Guests
+Visitors and Overnight Guests

-Tenants are entitled to invite friends to stay over.
+Tenants are entitled to invite friends to stay over subject to public health guidelines in place at the time.
 Consider the views of your fellow tenants all the same.
 Remember that you are responsible for any guests that you invite.